ISAITB/docs-services/source/messaging/index.rst

     }

 Extraction of the "ReplyTo" header in ``getReplyToAddress()`` is critical as it is this address that allows the service to provide received messages to the test bed.
-You could skip this if the service is only ever going to be used to send messages (i.e. the relevant test cases never contain a ``receive`` step).
+You could skip this if the service is only ever going to be used to send messages (i.e. the relevant test cases never contain a ``receive`` [REF] step).
-In addition you could configure a fixed value for the call-back address although this is a bad practice: it ties the service to a specific test bed instance and it does not automatically handle address changes.
-With respect to session management, this example uses a ``SessionManager`` component the main code of which is provided in the following code block:
+Alternatively you could configure a fixed value for the call-back address although this is a bad practice: it ties the service to a specific test bed instance and it does not automatically handle address changes.
+With respect to session management, the above example uses a custom ``SessionManager`` component the main code of which is provided in the following code block:

 .. code-block:: java